wltsmrz/nimler/docs/guide/codec.md

 # Reading and writing Erlang terms

-Erlang terms are represented in nimler with the opaque type `ErlNifTerm`. nimler exposes a set of functions for reading and writing to and from `ErlNifTerm`.
+Erlang terms are represented in nimler with the opaque type `ErlNifTerm`. nimler exposes a set of functions for converting between `ErlNifTerm` and nim types.

-## Reading
+## Reading terms

 Produce nim type from `ErlNifTerm`. `from_term()` returns an [Option](https://nim-lang.org/docs/options.html).